minakamoto/pcshscr2023/docs/1st.md

 export default App;
 ```

-##### Save the file, and open your browser and go to http://localhost:5173 to see the application.
-Click "Pokemon" in the top navbar and make sure the "Get Random Pokemon" screen appears.
+##### Save the file, and open your browser and go to <http://localhost:5173> to see the application.
+Click "Pokemon" in the top navbar and make sure the "Get Random Pokemon" screen appears

 ![Implementation of a navbar](./static/img/1th/implementation_navbar.png)